zlintz/rabbot/docs/connections.md

 }
 ```

 By setting `clientProperties` you extend that list with your custom properties.
-E.g. it can be used to identify which service a connection belongs to.
+For example, it can be used to identify which service a connection belongs to.

 ## Cluster Support

-foo-foo-mq provides the ability to define multiple nodes per connections by supplying either a comma delimited list or array of server IPs or names to the `host` property.
-You can also specify multiple ports in the same way but make certain that either you provide a single port for all servers or that the number of ports matches the number and order of servers.
+foo-foo-mq provides the ability to define multiple nodes per connections by supplying either a comma delimited list
+or an array of server IPs or names to the `host` property.
+You can also specify multiple ports in the same way, but make certain that you either provide a single port for all servers
+or that the number of ports matches the number and order of servers.

 ## Shutting Down

 Both exchanges and queues have asynchronous processes that work behind the scenes processing publish confirms and batching message acknowledgements.
-To shutdown things in a clean manner, foo-foo-mq provides a `shutdown` method that returns a promise which will resolve once all outstanding confirmations and batching have completed and the connection is closed.
+To shutdown things in a clean manner, foo-foo-mq provides a `shutdown` method
+that returns a promise which will resolve once all outstanding confirmations and batching have completed, and once the connection is closed.

 ## Events